Fishing in Seattle:<br>2026 Calendar & Fishing Seasons

 July/August Fishing in Seattle

-July/August rolls around and the one thing that comes to mind is chinook season!
-During these two months.
-We try to target king salmon as much as possible, as we have limited harvest seasons on chinook.
+When July and August roll around, the one thing that comes to mind is chinook season!
+During these two months, we try to target king salmon as much as possible, as we have limited harvest seasons on chinook.
 Generally, July and August produce some of the biggest catches of the year because the salmon are migrating through the Puget Sound to head upstream to spawn.
-A lot of guests can’t wait to join us during this time of year!
-Book them while you can because once the availability is gone, you probably won’t see a date open up.
+Then, beginning in mid August, the pink salmon start moving into the Puget Sound by the millions, offering the highest catch rates of the year.

 September Fishing in Seattle